usnistgov/REFPROP-docs/index.md

 If an error message occurs referencing the file REFPROP.MSI, try the following: Press your Start button, and then click on "Run …".
 Type in Regedit.
 If it does not start at the top of registry, scroll to the top and click on "My Computer".
 Search for "Refprop 8.1.msi", or whatever msi file it is complaining about in the install error message.
 You should find something like ``HKEY_CLASSES_ROOT\ Installer\ Products\ 6398724E8B370524FA88122E26945D8F``.
 For every occurrence of the item in the registry, you should either rename or delete it.
 To rename, simply add an underscore in the sequence of numbers, such as "_6398724...".
 Then try reinstalling the program.

-## OSX/linux
+## OSX and linux

-For users on OSX or linux, you are invited to compile REFPROP yourself with the cmake-based build system provided at https://github.com/usnistgov/REFPROP-cmake.
+For users on OSX or linux, you are invited to compile REFPROP yourself with the cmake-based build system provided at [https://github.com/usnistgov/REFPROP-cmake](https://github.com/usnistgov/REFPROP-cmake).
 You'll need to install REFPROP onto a windows machine to get access to the ``FLUIDS``, ``MIXTURES``, and ``FORTRAN`` folders.
-Any issues with compilation should be reported as an issue in that repository: https://github.com/usnistgov/REFPROP-cmake/issues.
+Any issues with compilation should be reported as an issue in that repository: [https://github.com/usnistgov/REFPROP-cmake/issues](https://github.com/usnistgov/REFPROP-cmake/issues).

 If you are feeling brave, you can also try to install REFPROP into the ``wine`` environment (a windows-emulation environment).
 Once you have installed ``wine`` (via homebrew on OSX, or via package manager of your linux distribution, google for more information), you can install REFPROP (along with its GUI) into wine with (for instance with REFPROP 10):